jroo3121/jroo3121.github.io/projects/penshapes.md

 </h2>
 <h5>
 </center>
 Enter a seed in the textbox!
 Can be any number!
-To hide textbox, enter with nothing.
+To hide the textbox, enter with nothing.
 To show the textbox, press the up arrow.
 <p>
-To change the background, press the spacebar WHILE the textbox is hidden!
+To change the background, press the spacebar while the textbox is hidden!